KhawVicky/HR-System/README.md

 * Publish or close job posts
 * Generate an application link for each job

-### 2. Candidate application portal
+### 2. Candidate career portal

+The system provides a complete career portal for UWC candidates instead of a single resume submission page.

 Candidates can:

-* Open a job-specific application link
+* Browse available job openings
-* Enter personal and contact information
+* Open detailed job information
+* Register and log in to a candidate account
+* Apply for different job positions
-* Upload PDF resumes and supporting files
+* Upload a PDF resume and supporting documents
-* Submit more than one application
+* View all submitted applications in one account
+* Check the current status of each application
-* Receive submission confirmation
+* Review previous application records and submission dates
-* View clear validation and error messages
+* Receive clear submission confirmation, validation and error messages

-Each application is connected to the correct job post through its unique link.
+Each application is stored as a separate record and linked to the correct job post.
+The candidate dashboard allows users to track their application history and view status updates such as New, Reviewed, Shortlisted, Interview, Rejected or Filtered Out.

 ### 3. Resume and JD parsing